Henry Morgentaler: Life

 Morgentaler was born in Łódź, Poland, about 120 km southwest of Warsaw, to Josef and Golda Morgentaler.
 Before World War II, Morgentaler's father was active in the General Jewish Labour Bund in Poland.
 During the German occupation of Poland, a Jewish ghetto in Łódź was created and Jews were not allowed to leave it.
 Morgentaler's father was killed by the Gestapo, while Henry lived with his mother and younger brother in the Ghetto Litzmannstadt with 164,000 others.
 His sister had left for Warsaw with her husband before the start of the war.
 She was incarcerated there at the Warsaw Ghetto, and took part in the Warsaw Ghetto Uprising.
 She was killed at the Treblinka extermination camp.

 When the Germans raided the Ghetto in Łódź with the help of the Jewish Ghetto Police, the Rosenfarbs and the Morgentalers (Golda and her sons Henry and Abraham) along with two other families hid in a room with the door concealed by a wardrobe.
-After two days in hiding, on August 23, 1942, they were found and deported to Auschwitz concentration camp.
+After two days in hiding, on August 23, 1944, they were found and deported to Auschwitz concentration camp.
 The boys never saw their mother again: Golda was murdered at Auschwitz.
 On August 27, Henry and Abraham were shipped to KL Landsberg, Dachau concentration camp, where they both remained until the end of the war.
-In February 1943, Henry was sent to KL Kaufering (a satellite camp of Dachau concentration camp).
+In February 1945, Henry was sent to KL Kaufering (a satellite camp of Dachau concentration camp).
 By the end of the war, he was in sick bay (Krankenrevier), whence he was finally liberated by the U.S. Army on April 29, 1945.
 After his release at age 22 Henry weighed just 32 kg.
 He entered a Displaced Persons Hospital in Landsberg am Lech.
 After a few months there he was moved to a DP Hospital in St. Ottilien, and thence with Abraham to Feldafing, a Displaced Persons Camp, in Bavaria.

 After the war

 In 1946, Abraham emigrated to the United States.
 In 1947, Henry made his way to Brussels in Belgium, where he rejoined his friends the Rosenfarbs.
 Because they were not in Belgium legally, he and his fiancée, Chava Rosenfarb, were required to emigrate.
 Chava's sister, Henia Reinhartz, in her Memoir, "Bits and Pieces," described the harsh economic conditions while the family, and Henry, lived in Brussels.
 One picture shows Henia, Chava, and their mother wearing coats made from blankets donated by UNRRA.
 In 1949, Henry and Chava married.
-They left Europe in February 1950 on the S.S.
-Samaria, sailing to Canada.
+They left Europe in February 1950 on the RMS Samaria (1920) sailing to Canada.

 The couple settled in Montréal, where Chava resumed her vocation as a writer.
 Several months later their first child, Goldie, was born.
 Their second child was a son, Abraham.
 Henry was, by his own admission, a proud womanizer.
 Their marriage ended in divorce in the mid-1970s.
 Chava died on January 30, 2011.